colinaut/action-table/README.md

 ### Action Table Filter Reset

-Just add a `<button type="reset">Reset</button>` and action-table-filters will trigger a reset for all filters on button press.
+Just add a `<button type="reset" disabled>Reset</button>` and action-table-filters will trigger a reset for all filters on button press.
+The reset button will automatically be enabled/disabled based on whether the table is filtered.

 ### Regex Filtering